 - Can impact card applications – One of the issues many points and miles fans run into with Chase’s 5/24 policy, is finding AU accounts counted against their personal 5/24 count.
 While it’s a fairly easy situation to rectify by speaking to a human directly, it’s something to be aware of before becoming an AU on someone else account.

 Something else to be aware of is that benefits are not always laid out clearly by the credit provider.
 The benefits available to AU cardholders may not be fully explained in the benefits guide or card T&C’s, and it’s best to contact your card provider and clarify the cost and exactly what’s included before you add an AU to your card.

-For carryover perks, it’s hard to go past the Amex Platinum and Business Platinum Card, even with the higher than average annual fees.
-With the exception of the travel and Uber credits, AU’s gain access to the full suite of Platinum perks including Centurion Lounge and Delta Sky Club access, a full Priority Pass membership, a Global Entry/TSA fee credit for each card, elite status benefits across multiple programs including Hilton and Marriott/SPG, and free Boingo Wi-Fi access.
+For carryover perks, it’s hard to go past the Amex Platinum, even with the higher than average annual fee (Rates & Fees).
+With the exception of the travel credit and a few fringe perks, AU’s gain access to the full suite of Platinum perks including Centurion Lounge and Delta Sky Club access, a full Priority Pass membership, a Global Entry/TSA fee credit for each card, elite status benefits across multiple programs including Hilton and Marriott (Enrollment is required for select Amex benefits.).
 What’s your favorite perk for AU cardholders?
 Let us know in the comments below.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.